 Seeking Professional Help

-Talk to a medical professional to explore professionally administered help.
+Talk to a mental health professional to explore medically administered help.
 Such treatments include:

 Exposure Therapy